rdforte/gomaxecs/README.md

 ## What is CFS

 CFS was introduced to the Linux kernel in version [2.6.23](https://kernelnewbies.org/Linux_2_6_23) and is the default process scheduler used in Linux.
 The main purpose behind CFS is to help ensure that each process gets its own fair share of the CPU proportional to its priority.
 In Docker every container has access to all the hosts resources, within the limits of the kernel scheduler.
-Though Docker also provides the means to limit these resources through the modifying the containers cgroup on the host machine.
+Though Docker also provides the means to limit these resources through modifying the containers cgroup on the host machine.

 ## Performance implications of running Go in Docker